Distributing Multipartite Entanglement over Noisy Quantum Networks: Algorithms for Optimal Multipartite Entanglement Distribution

+This means that one path only dominates the other if it is better in every single aspect.
+This causes some paths not to dominate another, nor be dominated by other, $e.g.$, path $a$ has a better rate than path $b$, but path $b$ has a better fidelity than path $a$.
+Unlike, for example, greater or equal than, this is not a total order , where the total means that for every two weights $f(a)$ and $f(b)$ we have that either $f(a) \preceq f(b)$ or $f(b) \preceq f(a)$.
+From the example above, we can verify that sometimes path $a$ does not dominate path $b$, and path $b$ does not dominate path $a$ either.
+This is the fundamental reason why we could not create an algebra for routing with the dominance relation defining the order of the algebra.

-The same reasoning can be made for trees, creating algebras for trees.
-Here, the labels define paths, instead of edges, and signatures define trees, instead of paths.
+In the same manner, an algebra for trees can also be created.
+In this case, the labels define paths, rather than of edges ($L \rightarrow \Sigma$), and signatures define trees, rather than of paths ($\Sigma \rightarrow \Xi$).
 Using these algebras for trees, another property arises, enabling that the shortest-tree necessarily contains the possible shortest-paths if the schemes for creating paths and trees are different.
-This property is what we called label-isotonicity:
+This property is what we defined as label-isotonicity:

 \begin{definition}{(Label-isotonicity)} An algebra for trees $(W,\preceq,\Sigma,\Xi,\phi,\oplus,f)$ is said to be label-isotone if \footnote{By $\sigma_1 \preceq \sigma_2$ we mean $f(\sigma_1 \oplus e_{\Sigma}) \preceq f(\sigma_2 \oplus e_{\Sigma})$ where $e_\Sigma$ is the neutral element of $\Sigma$ w.r.t $\oplus$.}: $\forall \ \sigma_1, \sigma_2 \in \Sigma; t \in \Xi : \sigma_1 \preceq \sigma_2 \Rightarrow f (t \oplus \sigma_1) \preceq f(t \oplus \sigma_2) $ \end{definition}